KruASe76/Clang-VMSH/README.md

 # Clang_VMSH

-Well, that's my repos for studying C p.l. at VMSH
+Well, that's my repos for studying C proglang at VMSH

 [how unpredictable]